 Libraries are an essential part of any healthy community.
+They’ve evolved into hubs of learning and innovation.
 They matter now more than ever because they create equal access for all.
-They’ve evolved into hubs of learning and innovation.

-Libraries have provided community outreach as covid-19 ravaged our communities.
+Libraries provided community outreach as covid-19 ravaged our communities.
 For instance, the Chicago Public Libraries banded together under the initiative Operation Hope, which sends donations of PPE to three area hospitals and their healthcare workers.
 The El Dorado County Library, CA, has delivered 700 face shields and plans to use its 3D printers to make another 15k for local hospitals and county facilities.

 I could list 100s more examples like this.

 So how can you give back and support your local library through covid and beyond?

 Support Your Library’s Programming by Attending Online Events via Zoom

 Statistics help us prove to local officials that the community uses the library, and they tell us what programs, events, services, and materials our community wants.